mModule/iYTm/README.md

 - Reboot device.<br>

 ### Recent changes
-- Update to the current Magisk installer script
-- Update the build script
+- Some cleanup
-- Update to YouTube Music v5.29.52
+- Update to YouTube Music v5.31.50

 ### How to
 _Still need to create the wiki pages :roll_eyes:_